How to Stop the Plagiarism Plague (page 2)

 With limited time and energy, students focus on the efforts they believe will benefit them the most.

-Teaching Academic Integrity
+How to Teach Academic Integrity

 The good news is you can help your child understand and avoid plagiarism.
 Talking about plagiarism can be complicated, however.
 According to the Common Sense Media report, 80% of parents say they have addressed cheating with their kids, but only 64% of teens recall this conversation.
 How do you make sure the message sticks?